ileaugustin/javascript-starter-kit/README.md

 				trackjs for error logging, it has a free trial for 30 days i didn't install it.
 It's in the production build module,
 										chapter: demo:Error logging
+				heroku for production deployment for the api (or backend) we created a new project called js-dev-env-demo-api where we use heroku
+				surge for production deployment for the ui we added a script to package.json called deploy, so npm run deploy will do the trick, it should be called after npm run build the deployment part is all in the last module

 webpack creates a file which we called bundle.js, and import it in index.html
 				the file does not exist physically, but it is in memory